Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

 - When you are ready to bake, take the casserole dish out of the oven and add the potato chip topping.

 - Bake as you would fresh.
-Note that the cooking time may vary if the potatoes are still cold from the fridge.
+The cooking time may vary if the potatoes remain cold in the fridge.

 - To freeze funeral potatoes, follow the make-ahead instructions, but instead of the fridge, place the covered potato casserole into the freezer.

-- Let the cheesy potatoes thaw in the fridge overnight before trying to bake them.
+- Let the cheesy potatoes thaw in the fridge overnight before baking them.

-- On the day of baking, add the potato chip topping and bake as you would fresh.
-Just like with them being in the fridge, the baking time might vary slightly.
+- On baking, add the potato chip topping and bake as you would fresh.
+The baking time might vary slightly, like with them being in the fridge.

 These gluten-free cheesy potatoes can be frozen for up to three months.